GrammarViz2/grammarviz2_site/src/morea/explore/module.md

  - tutorial
 ---

-This is the last module in which we learn to explore a time series structure using GrammarViz 2.0
+This is the last module in which we learn to explore the time series structure using GrammarViz 2.0